-After graduating the University of Chicago in June 2024, I made the faithful decision to leave New York for Marion, Kansas, a town of less than 1,900, and take a job with the local newspaper, the Marion County Record.
+After graduating the University of Chicago in 2024, I voyaged west to Marion, Kansas, a town of less than 1,900, to take a job with the Marion County Record.
 The Record is an independent, aggressive, and high-quality paper.
 While it is best known for being raided by local police in 2023, it has served the community for over a century.
+I won various Kansas Press Association awards during my time in the Flint Hills, including the Victor Murdock Award and the A-Mark Prize for Investigative Reporting for my coverage of a police officer with a checkered background who was hired by a local precinct.
+I was a focus of Seized, a documentary which underscored local journalism’s threatened presence in rural America.

-I worked for a year with the Record and wrote more than 250 articles for the paper.
-Below are some of my best.
-A full list can be found here.
+I wrote more than 250 articles for the Record.
+A full list can be found here, but here are a few of my best:

 Tabor College’s alcohol policies walk the line (10/2/24)